Dafluxtech/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 5 a script that lists all local variables and environment variables,with funcs.

 6 a script that creates a new local variable.

+7 a script that creates a new global variable.